Joaquín Niemann

-Joaquín Niemann (born 7 November 1998) is a Chilean professional golfer who currently plays on the LIV Golf League.
-He has won twice on the PGA Tour.
-He was the number one ranked amateur golfer from May 2017 to April 2018.
+Joaquín Niemann Zenteno (born 7 November 1998) is a Chilean professional golfer who plays on the LIV Golf League.
+He won twice on the PGA Tour, before joining LIV Golf in 2022.
+Prior to turning professional, he held the number one position in the World Amateur Golf Ranking from May 2017 to April 2018.

-Amateur career
+Early life and amateur career

+Niemann was born in 1998 to Pamela Zenteno and Jorge Niemann.
+Both of his parents had athletic backgrounds; his father played basketball in college, while his mother played field hockey for the Chilean national team.
+She represented Chile at the 1989 Women's Hockey Junior World Cup, and retired from the sport after her marriage at age 24.
+Niemann grew up with three brothers and two sisters, all of whom preferred soccer to golf.
+Niemann's father was a recreational golfer and introduced him to the game.
+Niemann stated in 2021 that he began playing golf "around two or three years-old ...
+I had three plastic clubs that I would carry around my house all the time."
+He also played soccer and competed in track and field as a child.
+During his youth, he was inspired by Spanish golfer Sergio García.

+Niemann's parents divorced when he was in eighth grade, and he moved with his father, an engineer, to Santiago, as this was better for his golf development.
+He earned a scholarship at the prestigious Athletic Study Centre in Santiago, and began to play in international amateur tournaments.
+Niemann planned to play at the University of South Florida, but he was unable to gain entry as his TOEFL score was too low.
+He said in 2021 that he never studied at school, "In every class, I just waited for recess.
+All I ever wanted to do was play professional golf."

 Niemann was the number one ranked golfer in the World Amateur Golf Ranking for 44 weeks, from May 2017 to April 2018, when he turned professional.
-Niemann planned to play at the University of South Florida, but he was unable to gain entry due to his TOEFL scores.

-Niemann won the 2017 Mark H. McCormack Medal for being the top-ranked player in the World Amateur Golf Ranking at the conclusion of the summer's championship season, thus gaining entry into the 2018 U.S. Open and into the 2018 Open Championship.
-He won the 2018 Latin America Amateur Championship gaining entry also into the 2018 Masters Tournament.
+He was awarded the 2017 Mark H. McCormack Medal for being the top-ranked player in the World Amateur Golf Ranking at the conclusion of the summer's championship season, thus gaining entry into the 2018 U.S. Open and into the 2018 Open Championship.
+He won the 2018 Latin America Amateur Championship, gaining entry also into the 2018 Masters Tournament.